firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

 The [subscription resource](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription) allows you to manage notification endpoints, and subscribe, cancel and query existing subscriptions.

 You can configure a maximum of 150 notification endpoints (either `http` or `queue`) and filter across a number of different [events](https://www.api-docs.form3.tech/api/schemes/bacs/event-notifications/create-a-subscription).
 If you exceed this limit of 150 subscriptions, you will not be able to create new subscriptions but you can update existing subscriptions or delete them to create more.

-We generally recommend using webhooks over proprietary queues, as webhooks are not dependent on a cloud provider.

 All notifications are cryptographically signed for you to verify they originated from Form3.
 See our [tutorial](https://www.api-docs.form3.tech/api/tutorials/event-notifications/verify-event-notifications) for how to validate a notification's signature.